Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Summary

 \section{Summary}

-The origins of CEMP stars are poorly understood, even though they comprise $\approx$30\% of stars with [Fe/H]<--2 \citep{Lucatello2006,Lee2013,Placco2014,Yoon2018,Arentsen2022}.
-A significant fraction of CEMP stars have enhancements in $s$-process elements and are called CEMP-s stars \citep{Beers2005}.
-These stars are thought to receive their overabundant carbon and $s$-process material from a mass-transfer event with their binary companion, which has evolved to or past the AGB \citep{Lugaro2012,Placco2013}.
-On the other hand, CEMP stars without neutron-capture enhancements are thought to have been primarily enriched by material from the first generation of stars \citep{Umeda2003,Chiappini2006,Meynet2006,Nomoto2013,Tominaga2014}.
+The origins of CEMP stars are poorly understood, even though they comprise $\approx$ 30\% of stars with [Fe/H] < --2 \citep{Lucatello2006,Lee2013,Placco2014,Yoon2018,Arentsen2022}.
+A significant fraction of CEMP stars have enhancements in $s$-process elements, and are called CEMP-$s$ stars \citep{Beers2005}.
+These stars are thought to receive their over-abundant carbon and $s$-process elements from a mass-transfer event with their binary companion, which has evolved to or past the AGB \citep{Lugaro2012,Placco2013}.
+On the other hand, CEMP stars without neutron-capture enhancements, the CEMP-no stars, are thought to have been primarily enriched by material from the first generations of stars \citep{Umeda2003,Chiappini2006,Meynet2006,Nomoto2013,Tominaga2014}.
 However, there are many remaining questions about these unique stars, including why they seem to be less frequent in the central regions of our Galaxy, where we expect the highest concentration of ancient stars to reside \citep{Howes2014,Howes2015,Howes2016,Arentsen2021,Lucey2022}.
-As suggested by \citet{Yoon2019}, this dearth of CEMP stars may be caused by the dilution of CEMP stars in more massive subsystems (e.g., dwarf galaxies) with prolonged star formation histories, which could be the origin of metal-poor stars in the inner Galaxy.
+As suggested by \citet{Yoon2019}, this dearth of CEMP stars may be caused by the dilution of CEMP stars in more massive subsystems (e.g., dwarf galaxies) with prolonged star-formation histories, which could be the origin of metal-poor stars in the inner Galaxy.
+However, given that the discrepancy in the CEMP fraction of the inner Galaxy is highest for [Fe/H] $>$ -2.5, \citet{Arentsen2021} argue that it is due to a lower rate of CEMP-$s$ stars caused by a lower binary fraction in the inner Galaxy.

-In this work, we leverage the data from the all-sky \gaia\ survey to increase the number of known CEMP stars from $\approx$50,000 to over 2.7 million.
-We accomplish this by leveraging the $\sim$200 million BP/RP spectra made available in \gaia\ DR3.
-Using the XGBoost algorithm for classification, we achieve a contamination rate of 5\% and completeness of 73\%.
-We ensure that the XGBoost algorithm matches our physical intuition and primarily performs the classification using spectral features that are correlated with the carbon abundance.
+In this work, we leverage the data from the all-sky \gaia\ survey to identify 58,872 CEMP candidates.
+Specifically, we use the $\sim$180 million BP/RP spectra made available in \gaia\ DR3.
+Using the \texttt{XGBoost} algorithm for classification, we achieve a completeness of 26\% and a contamination rate of 12\%.
+When comparing to high-resolution catalogs of CEMP stars \citep{zepeda2023}, we find that we positively identify 60-68\% of the previously known CEMP stars in the \gaia\ DR3 BP/RP data.
+We ensure that the \texttt{XGBoost} algorithm matches our physical intuition and primarily performs the classification using spectral features that are correlated with the carbon abundance.